jreinhardt/handkerchief/README.md

-# Handkerchief - a trivial offline issue reader for GitHub Issues
+# Handkerchief - a simple offline issue reader for GitHub Issues

-This script allows you to easily download the open issues of a GitHub Repository and store them in a single easily browsable, standalone html file.
+This script allows you to easily download the open issues of a GitHub Repository and store them in a offline browsable, single standalone html file.

 ## The name